designsecurity/progpilot/README.md

     ]
 }
 ```
-See available options in the [corresponding chapter about specifying an analysis](./docs/SPECIFY_ANALYSIS.md).
+See available settings in the [corresponding chapter about specifying an analysis](./docs/SPECIFY_ANALYSIS.md).
+Custom rules can be also created, see the [corresponding chapter about custom rules](./docs/CUSTOM_ANALYSIS.md).

 ## Development
 [Learn more](./docs/DEV.md) about the development of Progpilot.